2025

 Registration

 This year's registration will be limited to FACET member and nominees, and special guests for ceremonies.
 Each member will be able to invite one of their non-FACET member colleagues as a guest.
-The registration form will be opened in March.

 From Gratitude to Joy: Unlocking the Transformative Power of Thankfulness